csesnitw/internito/README.md

 ---

-## 👨‍💻 Contributing
+## Contributing

-Pull requests are welcome!
+Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ---

-## 🙏 Credits
+## Credits

 **Original Developers**
 - [Sufiyan Ansari](https://github.com/suffisme)